svalenti52/Duelling_Idiots/README.md

     is simple alternation of a single shot (first one takes a shot, then the other).
 The objective is to find the probability of the first duellist surviving.
-The other form is the same except for incrementing the number of shots a duellist has on each turn, i.e., A take one shot, B takes two shots, A takes three shots, etc. until the duel is finished.
+The other form is the same except for incrementing the number of shots a duellist has on each turn, i.e., A takes one shot, B takes two shots, A takes three shots, etc. until the duel is finished.
     We have the same objective as before.